Cycling Portugal with The Washington Post

 Portugal Bike Tours - Alentejo - Elvas

-Christine at the town of Elvas – photo Portugal Bike
+Christine at the town of Elvas.
+The Ancient Medieval Villages bike tour – photo Portugal Bike

 “[…] The next day we entered marble country, stopping for lunch in Vila Vicosa — a marble-producing town that was a hub for the Dukes of Braganza, one of the most esteemed houses of Portuguese nobility in the 15th century.
 Cristina Henriques, co-owner of PortugalBike and Neves’s wife, prepared us another scrumptious picnic — a daily lunch is included with the guided tour — with delicacies such as local sheep cheese and homemade hazelnut cake.